russery/fm-streamer/README.md

 1. If you want to change the radio streams, edit them in the `StationList` struct in fm-streamer.ino.
 1. Power on your ESP8266 and connect its serial port to your computer.
 Edit the Makefile to change the `SERIAL_PORT` to match how the ESP8266 comes up on your system.
 1. Run `make program` to compile the code and upload it to your board.

+# Usage
+At this point, the FM Streamer should connect to your wifi network, begin streaming the first mp3 stream in `StationList`, and automatically broadcast over FM.
+There is a status output on the serial console that will tell you what's going on with the board as well.

+I've implemented a web interface to the FM Streamer that would allow you to control the station, volume, and transmit power of the FM Streamer, but I've found that the ESP8266 does not have enough RAM to handle the web server and streaming audio concurrently.
+I'm hoping upgrading the ESP8266 to an ESP32 will resolve this, but I haven't tested it yet.
+For now, the web server component is disabled with an `#ifndef WEBSERVER` directive.

 ---